-When steaks and onion are done, remove from skillet, reduce heat to medium-low and reserve in a heated covered baking dish or dutch oven placed in your oven at 200 degrees.
+When the steaks and onion are done, remove from skillet, reduce the heat to low and reserve the steaks on a baker’s rack over a cookie sheet placed in your oven at 200 degrees.
 Keep the onions covered in a small dish for serving.

 FOR THE WHITE GRAVY:

 In the same skillet, reserve three tbs. of the pan drippings.
 Add three tbs. of the reserved seasoned flour and three tbs of butter.
 Stir with a spatula until mixed.
-Add the milk and a dash of worchestershire sauce.
+Slowly add the milk and a dash of worchestershire sauce.

 Increase heat and bring gravy to a low simmer, stirring constantly with a wide spatula; breaking up any lumps and deglazing the skillet.
 Taste and correct the seasoning if necessary.
 When thickened, transfer the gravy to a serving dish.

 When ready, spoon gravy over steak and mashed potatoes.

-NOTE: For more flavor, add a small amount of rendered bacon fat to the pan when frying the steaks.
+NOTE: For more flavor, add 1 tbs. of rendered bacon fat to the pan when frying the steaks.
 It will create a richer gravy.